Sensory

 - School involvement: Yes; the school fills out forms too

-- Turnaround: 4-6 weeks for the report (can be longer due to backlogs).
+- Turnaround: 4-6 weeks for the report.
 Interim reports available if you need something for a meeting sooner

 - Useful for: EHCP applications, tribunal evidence, establishing a baseline